mramshaw/istio-ingress-tutorial/docs/03-kubernetes-infrastructure.md

 ## Provision A Kubernetes Cluster

 A Kubernetes 1.7.3+ cluster is required to host the Istio Pilot and Ingress Controller.
-Use the gcloud command to provision a two node Kubernetes cluster:
+Use the `gcloud` command to provision a two-node Kubernetes cluster:

 ```
 gcloud container clusters create istio \